These are so good that you would NEVER know that each contains a sneaky 13g of protein.

-Each cupcake, with the buttercream frosting & Oreos included, comes in at about 180 calories and 11 grams of protein.
+Each comes in just under 200 calories with 13 grams of protein.
 I know, these aren’t PACKED with protein.
-But sometimes you need to sacrifice a little bit of protein for maximum flavor.
+But sometimes you need to sacrifice a little bit of protein for maximum flavor. with the

 Rather than try to pack as much protein as possible into these cupcakes, I wanted them to taste amazing.
 I believe I’ve succeeded.